opsydev/devopsto-jan-2017-presentation/PITCHME.md

 #HSLIDE

-# But seriously why are you all here?
+# But seriously why are we all here?

 #VSLIDE